Rudrabha/Wav2Lip/README.md

 ##### Tips for better results:
 - Experiment with the `--pads` argument to adjust the detected face bounding box.
 Often leads to improved results.
 You might need to increase the bottom padding to include the chin region.
 E.g. `--pads 0 20 0 0`.
+- If you see the mouth position dislocated or some weird artifacts such as two mouths, then it can be because of over-smoothing the face detections.
+Use the `--nosmooth` argument and give another try.
 - Experiment with the `--resize_factor` argument, to get a lower resolution video.
 Why?
 The models are trained on faces which were at a lower resolution.
 You might get better, visually pleasing results for 720p videos than for 1080p videos (in many cases, the latter works well too).
 - The Wav2Lip model without GAN usually needs more experimenting with the above two to get the most ideal results, and sometimes, can give you a better result as well.